Classroom for educators

 This results in a learning climate that has shown to improve learner outcomes and support and focus learner behaviour in a number of classroom settings.

 "I have a tricky class of Year 8 , lots of different history teachers.
-I'm convinced Successive Relearning has had have a positive impact on behaviour."
+I'm convinced Successive Relearning has had a positive impact on behaviour."

 Forewarning - Retrieval practice is not the easy option